Large fire forces 7 people out of Snohomish duplex

 People who live at the duplex say they evacuated their home after their smoke alarms woke them up.

-SNOHOMISH, Wash. — More than a half-dozen people are out of a home after a large fire at a Snohomish County duplex.
+SNOHOMISH — Seven people are out of a home after a large fire at a Snohomish County duplex early Wednesday.

 Fire crews responded to a home near Three Lakes Road after 2 a.m.
 Wednesday.
-People who live at the duplex say they evacuated their home after their smoke alarms woke them up.
+People who live at the duplex say they evacuated after their smoke alarms woke them up.

-One victim told fire crews that he had to evacuate his family through his garage.
+One man told fire crews he had to evacuate his family through his garage.

-Seven people, including children, were evacuated from the duplex.
+Seven people, including children, fled the duplex.
 No injuries were reported.

 Most Read Stories